 He kept a soft spot in his heart for the men he knew best, the men of the Old West behind the legends.
 He tells his story with a distinctive mix of Old West plain speaking and New West sophistication, with the rough edges left on.
 This memoir spans two of the most fascinating parts of America’s past.

-The pictures from the book are available for viewing online, larger and with better quality than the printed versions.
+The pictures and other media from the book are available for viewing online, larger and with better quality than the printed versions.

 Binding Type: US Trade Paper

 Trim Size: 6″ x 9″

 Related Categories: Old West / Cowboy / Hollywood / Silent Film / Black Film History